awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 # Continuous integration and delivery \(CI/CD\) using CDK Pipelines<a name="cdk_pipeline"></a>

 [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html) is a construct library module for painless continuous delivery of AWS CDK applications\.
-Whenever you check your AWS CDK app's source code in to AWS CodeCommit, GitHub, or CodeStar, CDK Pipelines can automatically build, test, and deploy your new version\.
+Whenever you check your AWS CDK app's source code in to AWS CodeCommit, GitHub, or AWS CodeStar, CDK Pipelines can automatically build, test, and deploy your new version\.

-CDK Pipelines are self\-updating: if you add application stages or stacks, the pipeline automatically reconfigures itself to deploy those new stages and/or stacks\.
+CDK Pipelines are self\-updating\.
+If you add application stages or stacks, the pipeline automatically reconfigures itself to deploy those new stages or stacks\.

 **Note**
-CDK Pipelines supports two APIs: the original API that was made available in the Developer Preview, and a modern one that incorporates feedback from CDK customers received during the preview phase\.
+CDK Pipelines supports two APIs\.
+One is the original API that was made available in the CDK Pipelines Developer Preview\.
+The other is a modern API that incorporates feedback from CDK customers received during the preview phase\.
 The examples in this topic use the modern API\.
 For details on the differences between the two supported APIs, see [CDK Pipelines original API](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/pipelines/ORIGINAL_API.md)\.

 ## Bootstrap your AWS environments<a name="cdk_pipeline_bootstrap"></a>

-Before you can use CDK Pipelines, you must bootstrap the AWS environment\(s\) to which you will deploy your stacks\.
-An [environment](environments.md) is an account/region pair to which you want to deploy a CDK stack\.
-A CDK Pipeline involves at least two environments: the environment where the pipeline is provisioned, and the environment where you want to deploy the application's stacks \(or its stages, which are groups of related stacks\)\.
-These environments can be the same, though best practices recommend you isolate stages from each other in different AWS accounts or regions\.
+Before you can use CDK Pipelines, you must bootstrap the AWS environments to which you will deploy your stacks\.
+An [environment](environments.md) is an account/Region pair to which you want to deploy a CDK stack\.

+A CDK Pipeline involves at least two environments\.
+One environment is where the pipeline is provisioned\.
+The other environment is where you want to deploy the application's stacks \(or its stages, which are groups of related stacks\)\.
+These environments can be the same, though best practices recommend you isolate stages from each other in different AWS accounts or Regions\.

 **Note**
 See [Bootstrapping](bootstrapping.md) for more information on the kinds of resources created by bootstrapping and how to customize the bootstrap stack\.

+Continuous deployment with CDK Pipelines requires the following to be included in the CDK Toolkit stack:
++ An S3 bucket
++ An Amazon ECR repository
-Continuous deployment with CDK Pipelines requires that the CDK Toolkit stack include an Amazon S3 bucket, an Amazon ECR repository, and IAM roles to give the various parts of a pipeline the permissions they need\.
-The CDK Toolkit will upgrade your existing bootstrap stack or create a new one, as necessary\.
++ IAM roles to give the various parts of a pipeline the permissions they need

+The CDK Toolkit upgrades your existing bootstrap stack or creates a new one if necessary\.

-To bootstrap an environment that can provision an AWS CDK pipeline, invoke `cdk bootstrap` as shown below\.
-Invoking the AWS CDK Toolkit via the `npx` command temporarily installs it if necessary, and will use the version of the Toolkit installed in the current project if one exists\.
+To bootstrap an environment that can provision an AWS CDK pipeline, invoke `cdk bootstrap` as shown in the following example\.
+Invoking the AWS CDK Toolkit via the `npx` command temporarily installs it if necessary\.
+It will also use the version of the Toolkit installed in the current project, if one exists\.

 \-\-cloudformation\-execution\-policies specifies the ARN of a policy under which future CDK Pipelines deployments will execute\.
-The default `AdministratorAccess` policy ensures that your pipeline can deploy every type of AWS resource\.
+The default `AdministratorAccess` policy makes sure that your pipeline can deploy every type of AWS resource\.
 If you use this policy, make sure you trust all the code and dependencies that make up your AWS CDK app\.

 Most organizations mandate stricter controls on what kinds of resources can be deployed by automation\.
 Check with the appropriate department within your organization to determine the policy your pipeline should use\.

-You may omit the \-\-profile option if your default AWS profile contains the necessary credentials or to instead use the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` to provide your AWS account credentials\.
+You can omit the \-\-profile option in the following situations:
++ If your default AWS profile contains the necessary credentials
++ If you want to use the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` to provide your AWS account credentials

 ------
 #### [ macOS/Linux ]